iRemotech

 This is why an iPhone farm belongs in the same strategic discussion as real devices vs emulators .
 There is no meaningful iOS emulator setup that fully replaces real iPhones for serious production work.

-The first decision: local build or managed remote model
+The first choice: local build or managed remote model

 Option 1: Local DIY iPhone farm